 The \cue benchmark probes cue preference using stylized \cue images that combine the shape of one class with the texture of another.
-It introduced a core insight that has been highly influential: a human-like strong shape bias is associated with higher in-domain performance (\Fref{fig:figure1}a).
+It introduced a core insight that has been highly influential: a human-like strong shape bias is associated with higher in-domain performance (\cref{fig:figure1}a).
 While this idea remains highly valuable, we find that the current stylization-based instantiation yields empirically unstable evaluations.
-Many \cue images are difficult to interpret even at the stimulus level: the intended shape or texture cue is often weak, visually mixed, or hard to recognize for both human and machine (\Fref{fig:figure1}b).
-Such ambiguity helps explain conflicting conclusions in recent studies on whether shape or texture drives performance~\cite{oliveira2023connecting, aygun2024enhancing, lonnqvist2025contour, gavrikov2024can} (\Fref{fig:figure1}c), and why the benchmark can fail to reflect explicitly shape-inducing training strategies.

-These observations raise fundamental reliability questions for stylized \cue evaluation: do \cue images actually instantiate perceptually valid and separable shape and texture signals, are the two cues mixed with controlled and comparable informativeness, and are the resulting cues reliably recognizable for both humans and models?
-If not, measured ``preference'' can be confounded by cue construction artifacts rather than reflecting genuine perceptual bias.

-Motivated by this concern, we identify key limitations of the current \cue instantiation that undermine precise bias diagnosis (\Fref{fig:figure2}).
-On the construction side, stylization operationalizes shape and texture through model-dependent features, which can yield imperfect cue separation and perceptual impurity (\Fref{fig:figure2}a), and provides no mechanism to control cue mixing ratios, often producing imbalanced cue informativeness (\Fref{fig:figure2}b).
-On the evaluation side, the ratio-based bias score obscures cue sensitivity, making models with vastly different absolute cue utilization appear similar (\Fref{fig:figure2}c), and restricting evaluation to a small subset of labels can distort model predictions, obscuring cue usage in the full decision space (\Fref{fig:figure2}d).
+Many \cue images do not clearly convey their shape and texture cue information, making them difficult to recognize for both humans and machines (\cref{fig:figure1}b).
+Such ambiguity helps explain conflicting conclusions in recent studies on whether shape or texture drives model performance~\cite{oliveira2023connecting, aygun2024enhancing, lonnqvist2025contour, gavrikov2024can} (\cref{fig:figure1}c), and why the benchmark can fail to reflect explicitly shape-inducing training strategies.
+These observations raise \textbf{fundamental reliability questions} for stylized \cue evaluation: \begin{enumerate}[label=Q\arabic*:, leftmargin=2.3em] \item\textit{Do \cue images instantiate perceptually valid and separable shape and texture cues?} \item\textit{Does the mixed-cue formulation in \cue ensure controlled and balanced shape and texture cues such that both exert comparable influence?} \item\textit{Are both shape and texture cues reliably recognizable by both humans and models?} \end{enumerate} If the answer to any of the above questions is \textit{no}, measured ``preference'' can be confounded by cue construction artifacts rather than reflecting genuine perceptual bias.
+Here, we identify key limitations of the current \cue instantiation (\cref{fig:figure2}).
+On the construction side, stylization operationalizes shape and texture through model-dependent features, yielding imperfect cue separation and perceptual impurity (\cref{fig:figure2}a), and provides no control over cue mixing ratios, often producing imbalanced cue informativeness (\cref{fig:figure2}b).
+On the evaluation side, the ratio-based bias score obscures cue sensitivity, making models with vastly different absolute cue utilization appear similar (\cref{fig:figure2}c), and restricting evaluation to a small subset of labels can distort model predictions, obscuring cue usage in the full decision space (\cref{fig:figure2}d).